nazdridoy/nazdocker-lab/docs/index.md

 - **[MANAGEMENT.md](../MANAGEMENT.md)** - Legacy comprehensive guide (being replaced)
 - **[GitHub Repository](https://github.com/nazdridoy/nazdocker-lab)** - Source code and issues
 - **[Docker Documentation](https://docs.docker.com/)** - Docker basics and advanced topics

-## 📝 Contributing to Documentation

-To improve this documentation:

-1. Fork the repository
-2. Create a feature branch for your changes
-3. Make your edits in the appropriate modular file
-4. Test your changes locally
-5. Submit a pull request

-### Documentation Standards

-- Use clear, concise language
-- Include practical examples
-- Cross-reference related topics
-- Keep information up-to-date
-- Follow the existing structure and formatting